Hundstrup

-Hundstrup is a small town located on the island of Funen in south-central Denmark, in Svendborg Municipality.
-It is four kilometers north of Vester Skerninge and 14 kilometers northwest of Svendborg.
+Hundstrup is a small town situated on the island of Funen in south-central Denmark, in Svendborg Municipality.
+It is located four kilometers north of Vester Skerninge and 14 kilometers northwest of Svendborg.

 The apple variety Filippa originated in Hundstrup.

 Den Selvforsynende Landsby

 Den Selvforsynende Landsby (English: "The Self-sufficient Village") is an ecovillage situated in Hundstrup.
 The village was founded in 2002 with the intention of creating a community using permaculture techniques and the project began in 2004 when farmland outside of Hundstrup was purchased.
 As of 2014, the village has a population of about 65.